Nigeria lifted a ban on Twitter that lasted 224 days because the company removed a tweet from the president.

 On June 4, Nigeria decided to ban Twitter over political resentment justifying Twitter’s activities “were capable of undermining Nigeria’s corporate existence“.

 The ban followed the deletion of tweets published by Nigeria’s President Muhammadu Buhari for violation of the platform’s regulations.
 He threatened to punish regional secessionists.

 In return, the president criticized Twitter for not deleting right away tweets from the leader of the secessionist movement who called for killing the police.
-Buhari also considered Twitter helped funding the social unrest against police violence in the country in 2020 because of a tweet from the C.E.O. of Twitter at the time.
+Buhari also considered Twitter helped fund the social unrest against police violence in the country in 2020 because of a tweet from the C.E.O. of Twitter at the time.

 In a statement, Kashifu Inuwa Abdullahi, director general of the National Information Technology Development Agency, said that “Twitter has agreed to act with a respectful acknowledgement of Nigerian laws and the national culture and history on which such legislation has been built”.

 Twitter opened an office in Ghana to grow in Western Africa

 The federal government said that Twitter and other social media giants like Facebook needed to register in the country before being allowed to do business in Nigeria.

 Individuals had access to Twitter if they used a Virtual Private Network but the government threatened to arrest and prosecute anyone using the American microblogging platform.